WalpurgaSystems/.github/profile/README.md

 Being founded in Uppsala, Sweden, _Walpurga Systems_ builds on Uppsala University research in battery-aware design for low-power wireless systems, based on application-oriented measurement and system simulation.

-For more information and to be updated when we are ready for customers, please contact:
+For more information and to be updated when we are fully registered and ready for customers, please contact:

 walpurgasystems@gmail.com